openspace42/aenigma/README.md

 * Listens for **XMPP c2s [aka client to server], HTTP_upload, and SSH connections *also* on port 443** [thanks to SSLH] to allow XMPP clients and administrative workstations behind restrictive firewalls to connect without the need to circumvent the firewall with VPNs or Tor
 * Configures ejabberd **Shared Roster Groups** to easily allow admins to see all users registered on their own rosters
 * Automaticaly **backups up** all ejabberd files and database **locally and [optionally] to S3** and includes a script for a **guided, consistent, and complete restore**.
+* Allows you to easily run your aenigma instance on multiple servers [a cluster] for robustness, load distribution / balancing, and failover.

 ## Non-features